likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 export ACCESS_KEY="redhat"
 export SECRET_KEY="redhat"
 ```
-> WARNING: Shell variables are contained exclusively within the shell in which they were set or defined, if you open a new session or terminal during the duration of scenario 03, you will have to re-export the variables specified snippet above again.
+> WARNING: Shell variables are contained exclusively within the shell in which they were set or defined, if you open a new session or terminal during the duration of scenario 03, you will have to re-export the variables specified in the snippet above again.

 ## Configure Master Zone